-Prior to being granted a licence, an engineering applicant must demonstrate their ability to practise engineering.
-The onus is on the applicant to provide evidence that they possess, through experience, a satisfactory capability to practice engineering at a professional level.
+Prior to being granted a licence, an applicant must demonstrate their ability to practise professionally.
+The responsibility is on the applicant to provide evidence that they possess, through experience, a satisfactory capability to practice at a professional level.

-Many of Canada’s engineering regulators have implemented or are moving toward competency-based assessment of engineering experience.
-To this end, a multi-year, Pan-Canadian competency-based assessment project has been undertaken with participation from engineering regulators in several provinces.
+Many of Canada’s engineering and geoscience regulators have implemented or are moving toward competency-based assessment of work experience.
+To this end, a multi-year, Pan-Canadian competency-based assessment project has been undertaken with participation from engineering and geoscience regulators in several provinces.
 In the current phase of this project, the online competency assessment system developed by Engineers and Geoscientists BC is being adapted for use by other regulators in Canada.

 Benefits of Competency-Based Assessment